-j) Homelessness:
+Homelessness:

 Being homeless, or at risk of homelessness presents a real risk to a child's welfare.
 The School should be aware of potential indicators of homelessness including household debt, rent arrears, domestic abuse, and anti-social behaviour, as well as a family being asked to leave a property.
-If staff are made aware or suspect that a pupil may be at risk of homelessness they should talk to the DSL in the first instance.
-Whilst referrals to the Local Housing Authority should be progressed as appropriate, and in accordance with local procedures, this does not and should not replace a referral to the LADO where a child has been harmed or is at risk of harm, in accordance with this policy k) So called 'honour based' abuse, including FGM and forced marriage
+If staff are made aware or suspect that a pupil may be at risk of homelessness they should talk to the a member of the safeguarding team or pastoral team in the first instance.
+Whilst referrals to the Local Housing Authority should be progressed as appropriate, and in accordance with local procedures, this does not and should not replace a referral to the LADO where a child has been harmed or is at risk of harm, in accordance with this policy

+So called 'honour based' abuse, including FGM and forced marriage